The Grammar Level

 Students spend time each week studying great works of art throughout the ages, analyzing them for style, technique, content, time period, and just pure enjoyment.
 They then enjoy hearing stories from nature and history to learn about different character qualities they can see in themselves and others.

-Second grade students at Arma Dei Academy begin a chronological study of history and Bible, beginning with the creation of the world.
+Second-grade students at Arma Dei Academy begin a chronological study of history and Bible, beginning with the creation of the world.
 Works of literature that inspire imagination and character development are read and discussed.
 Grammar and writing skills are sharpened and enhanced through direct instruction, Logic of English, and the Institute for Excellence in Writing.

 3rd Grade Curriculum